 So you missed another presentation!!!
 THYROID WA presented guest speaker Naturopath Tara Ross to talk about ways that you can improve your thyroid health, holistically.
 Tara has presented many joint talks with THYROID WA over the last few years and has received an excellent response from attendees.
 Entitled :Want to know more about the role of Naturopathy and thyroid health?

-During this seminar Tars talked about how naturopathic principles, as well as healthy diet and lifestyle choices, can help to:
+During this seminar Tara talked about how naturopathic principles, as well as healthy diet and lifestyle choices, can help to:

 - treat autoimmunity - the cause of the most common form of low thyroid function - Hashimoto's thyroiditis